MohammadRajabAgha/CG_FinalProject_Mohammed_Rajab_Agha/README.md

-# 3D Maze Game — Computer Graphics Final Project
+# Computer Graphics Final Project — 3D Maze

-A simple interactive 3D maze game developed in **C++ using Modern OpenGL 3.3** as a final project for a Computer Graphics course.
+A university final project developed for the **Computer Graphics** course using **C++ and Modern OpenGL 3.3**.

-The project was created as a practical introduction to real-time 3D graphics and game development concepts, combining rendering, textures, camera movement, player interaction, collision detection, and a simple scoring system.
+The project was created as an academic application of the computer graphics concepts covered during the course.
+It implements a simple interactive 3D maze environment to demonstrate concepts such as 3D transformations, camera movement, texture mapping, shaders, keyboard interaction, and collision detection.

+> **Note:** This is an academic Computer Graphics project and is not intended to represent professional game development experience.

-## 🎮 Project Overview
+## 📌 Project Overview

-The player controls a character inside a 3D maze and must navigate through the environment to reach randomly generated targets.

-The game includes a scoring system:

-* **+10 points** when the player reaches a target.
-* **-20 points** when the player moves outside the playable area.
-* After collecting a target, a new target position is generated while avoiding wall collisions.
-* The current score is displayed through the console.
+The project provides a simple 3D maze environment where the user can control a player and interact with objects within the scene.

+The main purpose of the project is to apply fundamental **Computer Graphics** concepts in a practical implementation rather than to build a production-level game.

-## ✨ Features
+## ✨ Implemented Features

 * 3D maze environment
-* Player movement and interaction
+* Interactive player movement
-* Third-person camera system
+* Third-person camera
-* Camera rotation around the player
+* Camera rotation
-* Wall collision detection using **AABB (Axis-Aligned Bounding Box)**
-* Dynamic target generation
-* Score management system
-* Boundary/out-of-bounds detection
+* Keyboard-based interaction
 * Texture mapping
-* Depth testing
 * Vertex and Fragment Shaders
 * Perspective projection
+* Depth testing
+* AABB-based collision detection
+* Dynamic target generation
+* Simple scoring system
-* Keyboard-based interaction
+* Boundary detection

 ## 🎮 Controls